 InterContinental Shanghai Ruijin is head and shoulders above the other InterContinental hotels in Shanghai.
 This classically styled hotel is centrally located along tranquil Ruijin Er Road, close to Huaihai Road’s luxury retail, the quaint shops at Tianzifang, and the trendsetting Xintiandi bars and restaurants.

-Book a club room and you get access to the Club InterContinental lounge, located within the hotel compound in a low rise colonial styled building.
-You get all the usual benefits including complimentary breakfast, all-day beverages at the lounge, afternoon tea, and evening canapés with a great beverage selection.
+Book a club room, and you get access to the Club InterContinental lounge, located within the hotel compound in a low-rise colonial-style building.
+You get all the usual benefits, including complimentary breakfast, all-day beverages at the lounge, afternoon tea, and evening canapés with a great beverage selection.

 8. The PuLi Hotel and Spa Shanghai

-The The PuLi Hotel and Spa Shangha is conveniently located in the city’s most vibrant commercial center, the Jing’An district.
+The PuLi Hotel and Spa Shanghai is conveniently located in the city’s most vibrant commercial center, the Jing’An district.
 The hotel melds bustling immediacy with the tranquillity of a luxurious resort.

 9. The Ritz-Carlton Shanghai